paladin-t/b8/docs/manual.md

 PRINT d(1);
 ~~~~~~~~~~

-List indices begin from zero too, as how array does in BASIC8.
+List index begins from zero too, as how array does in BASIC8.

 #### Iterators